pimbrouwers/Falco/README.md

 ## Design Goals

+- Provide a toolset to build a working full-stack web application.
-- Aim to be very small and easily learnable.
+- Can be easily learned.
 - Should be extensible.
-- Should provide a toolset to build a working end-to-end web application.

 ## Table of Contents